 Where to find it Tours start at Windmill Beach, Simon’s Town

-Transport can be arranged if required
+Transport can be arranged at additional cost.

 Ever stood on the edge of the Sea Point Promenade and gazed out towards the vast ocean, wondering what it would be like to just sail away into the horizon?
 Well, you can do exactly that…

 Kaskazi Kayaks and Adventures offers two-hour guided tours of the Atlantic Seaboard coastline that depart from Three Anchor Bay beach and venture along the coastline towards the V&A Waterfront (or Clifton Beach) – depending on the weather and your preference.

 Kayak Cape Town in Simon’s Town offers kayak tours of the resident penguin colony at Boulder’s Beach, granting you the opportunity to get up close and personal with these wonderful aquatic birds.